How to Study for the MCATs

 Note that the Fee Assistance Program will review financial information of the student and the student’s parents, even if the student is considered independent.

 Keep in mind that along with the MCAT fee, applying to medical school can be quite expensive.
 Most medical schools in the US utilize the AAMC’s American Medical College Application Service® (AMCAS®).
-To apply to schools in 2021, students will generally pay a first-time application fee of $170, as well as $41 for each additional school.
+To apply to medical schools, students will generally pay a first-time application fee of $170, as well as $40 for each additional school.

 Some medical schools may require a secondary application, and those fees range depending on the school.
 Students may also need additional money to travel to and tour schools.

-The average cost for the first-year at a private medical school is $60,665.
-According to the AAMC, the median debt for medical school graduates is $200,000.
+• The average cost for the first-year at a private medical school is $93,186.
+The average debt for medical school graduates is currently $202,453.
+Debt after medical school can go even higher when you add in undergraduate loans.

 Paying for School with the Help of SoFi